Pharylon/hao_deng_cloud/README.md

 <img src="https://play-lh.googleusercontent.com/RlOT4SdOj8mLhbOJPwyv_VHqY72vAQzJdGq1YKB2yIufEPIKaYIk1SKODkOTZLnjBg" width="100" height="100"> <img src="https://m.media-amazon.com/images/I/414M0i-ED-L.jpg" width="100" height="100">

 Control your Hao Deng Lights mesh lights from Home Assistant!
 This integration allows you to control the above lights that you'd normally use through the Hao Deng App.
-It might work if you use the Magic Light BLE or Magic Home Pro app as well (see Troubleshooting).
+It might work if you use the Magic Light BLE or Magic Home Pro app as well (see below).
 ## Important Notes

 * This integration is in beta.
 Please open an issue if you have any problems!